zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 Copy the Domemaster3D `vray_DomemasterStereo` and `vray_LatLongStereo` source code folders into the vray cameras source code folder.

 **Step 4.**
-Compile the source code in Visual Studio 11 with the following project files:
+Set the compiling mode to "release" and compile the source code in Visual Studio 2013 with the following project files:

 `vray_DomemasterStereo.vcxproj`
 `vray_LatLongStereo.vcxproj`